KxSystems/docs/docs/basics/ambivalence.md

 Binary operators are infixes.

-Like an infix derivative, the unary form can be parenthesized and applied prefix.
+Like an infix extension, the unary form can be parenthesized and applied prefix.

 ```q
 q)2|til 5            / maximum